enciney/CoopSimulation/README.md

 Simulate Specified Species of animal reproduction in coop.

 # Configuration
-All of the configuration stored in **AppSettings.json** file even simulation cycle Below the configuration parameter of CoopSimulation;
+All of the configuration stored in **AppSettings.json** file even simulation cycle.

+Below the explanation of the configuration parameters;

 * **SpeciesName**; name of the animal species
 * **LifeTime**; total life stamp of the animal as month